-Let’s be honest, we all wish we were given a parenting handbook or manual how to raise and discipline our kids when they were born that solved all the problems but that clearly didn’t happen.
+Let’s be honest, we all wish we were given a parenting handbook or manual with discipline strategies that work when our kids were born.
+But that clearly didn’t happen.
 Most days, I just wing it with a prayer and hope that I am still the Word’s Okayest Mom.
 One thing I have learned is that discipline is critical to their success and my mental health.
 Without it, there is pure chaos.
-I can do controlled chaos all day long but when my crew is out of control, nothing works.
+I can do controlled chaos all day long, but when my crew is out of control, nothing works.

-As parents we have to figure out ways to communicate, discipline, and love our children all at once and this is not a one size fits all scenario.
-Each strategy we use can work differently for every child.
+As parents we have to figure out ways to communicate, discipline, and love our children all at once, and we quickly realize that discipline strategies is not a one size fits all scenario.
+Each discipline technique we use can work differently for every child.
 Just when you think you have a parenting win with one child, another child throws you that good ole curve ball.

 It’s also easy for us to tell our kids how it is and end with, “Because I said so” but we also need to be mindful that our children have feelings, stress, sadness and confusion that they deal with.
-Often their inability to communicate their feelings and needs leads to behavior problems.
+Often their inability to communicate their feelings and needs leads to behavior problems which in turn requires some discipline strategies.
 It’s important that we find the source of the behavior to prevent it from happening again just as it is important that we hold our children accountable for their choices.
-Here are a few of my top parenting strategies (in no particular order).
+Here are a few of my top discipline strategies (in no particular order).

 Allow your Kids Choose